 3.2.
 Exhaust emissions approval of a member of the family:

-For the type approval of a mono fuel gas vehicle and bi fuel gas vehicles operating in gas mode as a member of the family, a test Type I shall be performed with one gas reference fuel.
-This reference fuel may be either reference fuels.
+For the type approval of a mono fuel gas vehicle and bi fuel gas vehicles operating in gas mode, fuelled by LPG or NG/Biomethane, as a member of the family, a Type I test shall be performed with one gas reference fuel.
+This reference fuel may be either of the gas reference fuels.
 The vehicle is considered to comply if the following requirements are met:

 3.2.1.
-The vehicle complies with the definition of a family member as defined under paragraph 2.2. above.
+The vehicle complies with the definition of a family member as defined in paragraph 2.3. of this annex.

 3.2.2.
-If the test fuel is reference fuel A for LPG or G20 for NG/biomethane, the emission result shall be multiplied by the relevant factor "r" if r > 1; if r < 1, no correction is needed.
+If the test fuel is reference fuel A for LPG or G20 for NG/biomethane, the emission result shall be multiplied by the relevant factor "r" calculated in paragraph 3.1.4. if r > 1; if r < 1, no correction is needed.

-If the test fuel is reference fuel B for LPG or G25 for NG/biomethane, the emission result shall be divided by the relevant factor "r" if r < 1; if r > 1, no correction is needed.

-On the manufacturer's request, the test Type I may be performed on both reference fuels, so that no correction is needed.

 3.2.3.
+If the test fuel is reference fuel B for LPG or G25 for NG/biomethane, the emission result shall be divided by the relevant factor "r" calculated in paragraph 3.1.4. if r < 1; if r > 1, no correction is needed.

+3.2.4.
+On the manufacturer's request, the Type I test may be performed on both reference fuels, so that no correction is needed.

+3.2.5.
 The vehicle shall comply with the emission limits valid for the relevant category for both measured and calculated emissions.